 Plus, you’ll also find what to avoid, and some other considerations and rules to ensure proper use of the brand assets.

-For example, there is the “Readability” section which is pretty interesting—it talk about making sure there is enough contrast between logo and background.
+For example, there is the “Readability” section which is pretty interesting—it talks about making sure there is enough contrast between the logo and background

 There is also a bit about how to use the Netflix logo with other partner’s logos.

-Instagram calls its online standards document—“Brand Resources”, which is also a great example of a simple style guide.
+Instagram calls its online standards document—"Brand Assets and Guidelines", which is also a great example of a simple style guide.

-On a dedicated, simple website, you will find some guidelines on how to use the logo (glyph) and some do’s and don’ts.
+On this page, you will find some guidelines on how to use the logo (glyph) and some do's and don'ts.

-Instagram brand guidelines consists of two extra sections: one with screenshot template and the other with broadcast template.
+Generally, It consists of two extra sections: one with a screenshot template and the other with the broadcast template.

 You’ll also find links to download the logo and templates.

-TikTok’s style guide on the other hand, covers a bit more that the Instagram’s does.
+TikTok's style guide, on the other hand, covers a bit more than Instagram's does.

-ActiveCampaign presents us with yet another example is of a basic brand guideline.
+ActiveCampaign presents us with yet another example of a basic brand guideline.

 It’s just a single page with basic information on how the logo should be used.